technocrat/swingwatch.org/nv.md

 * **Historical**—fewer than 2.5% of the values in the credible interval are less than 2020 margin.
 * **Relaxed**—fewer than 2.5% of the values in the credible interval are less than 50.01% of the two candidate vote.

-## July assessment from beginning of Harris campaign
+## August assessment before convention

 Harris wins under the *Relaxed criterion*